tonytvo/blog-generator/content/blog/getting-to-yes/index.md

 - **5. When You Do Talk Numbers, Use Odd Ones**

   - The biggest thing to remember is that numbers that end in 0 inevitably feel like temporary placeholders, guesstimates that you can easily be negotiated off of.
-But anything you throw out that sounds less rounded—say, $37,263—feels like a figure that you came to as a result of thoughtful calculation.
+But anything you throw out that sounds less rounded—say, $37,263—feels like a figure that you came to as a result of the thoughtful calculation.
 Such numbers feel serious and permanent to your counterpart, so use them to fortify your offers.

-- **7. Surprise With a Gift**
+- **6. Surprise With a Gift**

   - You can get your counterpart into a mood of generosity by staking an extreme anchor and then, after their inevitable first rejection, offering them a wholly unrelated surprise gift.
   - Unexpected conciliatory gestures like this are hugely effective because they introduce a dynamic called reciprocity; the other party feels the need to answer your generosity in kind.
-They will suddenly come up on their offer, or they’ll look to repay your kindness in the future.
+They will suddenly come up with their offer, or they’ll look to repay your kindness in the future.
 People feel obliged to repay debts of kindness.

 - **How to Negotiate a Better Salary**

-  - I break down the process into three parts that blend this chapter’s dynamics in a way that not only brings you better money, but convinces your boss to fight to get it for you.
+  - I break down the process into three parts that blend this chapter’s dynamics in a way that not only brings you better money but convinces your boss to fight to get it for you.

   - **Be Pleasantly Persistent on Nonsalary Terms**